 (Gillian Reynolds, Daily Telegraph)

-Director Charlotte Schepke is editorial advisor.
+Director Charlotte Schepke trained as a visual artist and advises on all aspects of Cast Iron arts features.
 She also runs Large Glass next door, with an ambitious programme of modern and contemporary exhibitions and events.

 Tobias Withers is an experienced sound engineer who has transposed his skills from music production to spoken word audio.
 His passion is world music.